TrueAquarius/File-Renaming-Tool/README.md

 Example:
    A File with the original name "Anual Report REPLACE_ME.pptx" will be renamed to "Anual Report Year 2022.pptx"

+# Installation
+No real installation is required.
+Just run the EXE file.

 # Hint
 Currently, the tool does NOT check the Replacement String for invalid Characters (such as '*', '?', ...).
 The user shall ensure that the Replacement String contains only valid characters which can be in a filename.
 I will fix this in the next version :-)